spacelift-io/user-documentation/docs/integrations/source-control/github.md

 You can use the [Setup Spacectl](https://github.com/marketplace/actions/setup-spacectl){: rel="nofollow"} GitHub Action to install our [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} CLI tool to easily interact with Spacelift.

+## Git checkout support

+By default Spacelift uses the GitHub API to download a tarball containing the source code for your stack or module.
+We are introducing experimental support for downloading the code using a standard Git checkout.
+If you would like to enable this for your stacks/modules, there are currently two options available:

+1. Add a label called `feature:use_git_checkout` to each stack or module that you want to use Git checkout on.
+This allows you to test the new support without switching over all your stacks at once.
+2. Contact our support team and ask us to enable the feature for all stacks/modules in your account.

 ## Unlinking GitHub and Spacelift

 === "Uninstalling the Marketplace application"